grum-tez/archetype-docs/docs/dapps/project/index.md

 ### Language

-It is *strongly* recommended to use [Typescript](https://www.typescriptlang.org/) language as it will greatly shorten and ease up the development cycle.
+It is *strongly* recommended to use [TypeScript](https://www.TypeScriptlang.org/) language as it will greatly shorten and ease up the development cycle.
 Its typed aspect makes that many errors are detected at compilation time (ie. at the time of writing code) rather than later at execution.
 It just doesn't make sense to developp with untyped languages when you think of it ...

-Project templates configured with typescript are available with most UI frameworks.
-The following command uses `create-react-app` template with typescript:
+Project templates configured with TypeScript are available with most UI frameworks.
+The following command uses `create-react-app` template with TypeScript:

 ```
-npx create-react-app my-dapp --template typescript
+npx create-react-app my-dapp --template TypeScript
 ```

 This creates the `my-dapp` project.
-More information may be found [here](https://create-react-app.dev/docs/adding-typescript/)
+More information may be found [here](https://create-react-app.dev/docs/adding-TypeScript/)

 ### Tezos library